Change of circumstances

 Repeating a year of your course or deferring your studies

-If you want to repeat a year of your course, or defer your studies, you should first discuss your reasons with your place of study and with your local Student Finance NI office.
+If you want to repeat a year of your course, or postpone your studies, you should first discuss your reasons with your place of study and with your Student Finance NI regional office.
 They will then let you know how your financial support could be affected.

-If you defer or repeat a year due to circumstances beyond your control, you may be offered full support.
-If your university or college approves your repeat period or deferment, they will inform your local Student Finance NI Office, who will take a decision on whether you will continue to get full financial support.
+If you postpone or repeat a year due to circumstances beyond your control, you may be offered full support.
+If your university or college approves your repeat period or deferment, they will update your regional office, who will take a decision on whether you will continue to get full financial support.

 Leaving your course early